Somachandra de Silva: Life and career

-De Silva was educated at Mahinda College, Galle and hails from a tiny village in Unawatuna.
+De Silva hails from a tiny village in Unawatuna and was initially educated at Mahinda College, Galle.
 Somachandra's elder brothers D. H. de Silva and D. P. de Silva were also Ceylonese first-class cricketers.
 Somachandra pursued his cricket career when he moved from Galle to Moratuwa when he was still a schoolboy.
 He took up the sport of cricket when he studied at the Prince of Wales' College, Moratuwa.

 De Silva made his debut for Ceylon in 1966-67 and played in most Sri Lankan teams thereafter until the mid-1980s.
 He also played in the M. J. Gopalan Trophy, a first class cricket tournament initiated between Ceylon and Madras.
 He was part of Sri Lanka's first World Cup team during the inaugural edition of the ICC Cricket World Cup in 1975.
 He made his ODI debut on 7 June at the 1975 World Cup against West Indies which was also Sri Lanka's first ever ODI appearance.
 He picked up the most number of wickets among spin bowlers during the 1975 World Cup with four scalps, in a tournament which was dominated by seamers.

 He was also part of Sri Lankan team in the 1979 cricket World Cup where Sri Lanka recorded their first top-level international victory, beating India by 47 runs. de Silva took three wickets for 29, including Dilip Vengsarkar and Mohinder Amarnath, as India crashed to 191 all out.
 He took his best first-class figures on the 1979 tour of England when he took 4 for 13 and 8 for 46 in the innings victory over Oxford University.

 When Sri Lanka was finally awarded Test status, de Silva was nearing his forties, which naturally shortened his career.
 He made his test debut against England in Sri Lanka's very first test match at the age of 39 years, 251 days and became the oldest ever test debutant for Sri Lanka.
 His test debut came at a time when he was way past his prime years and his first test wicket was David Gower.
 However, he played in Sri Lanka's first 12 Tests, before retiring at 42.
 He took his best figures in the second test against Pakistan at Iqbal Stadium, Faisalabad, in March 1982, when he had figures of 4 for 103 and 5 for 59 and the match was drawn with Sri Lanka close to victory.
 He became the first ever Sri Lankan bowler to take a test fifer and also became the oldest ever Sri Lankan bowler to take a fifer in an innings of a test match at the age of 39 years and 276 days.